-Experience cuisine and beverages from around the world at Shields Tavern.
-This reconstructed tavern has a history all its own.
-Since Colonial Williamsburg was originally a port of call for ships around the world, Shields Tavern's menu also reflects the global nature of the town.
+Plus, you can experience cuisine and beverages from around the world at Shields Tavern.
+This reconstructed dining haven has a history all its own.
+Since Colonial Williamsburg was originally a port of call for ships worldwide, Shields Tavern’s menu also reflects the global nature of the town.
 Inside the tavern, guests will find candlelit tables, fiddlers serenading tables and delicious menu items like ale-potted beef (a dish similar to pot roast).

 Dine on colonial resident favorites including black eye pea soup, butter chicken, and West African stew.
 Or, sip wines from Portugal and teas from Asia.
 After a large meal (and of course, dessert), don’t forget to also try the coffee from Africa.